lnapoli87/HOL2/hands-on-lab.md

     ListItem* currentEntity;
     ```

+09. Add the import sentence for the ProjectClient class

+    ```
+    #import "ProjectClient.h"
+    ```

-09. Build and Run the app, and check everything is ok.
+10. Build and Run the app, and check everything is ok.
 You will see the project lists in the main screen

     ![](img/fig.17.png)